 ATTENTION: before starting the burner up, be sure that the manual cutoff valves are open and check that the pressure upstream the gas train complies the value quoted on paragraph "Technical specifications".
-Read carefully the "WARNINGS" chapter in this manual.

-Select the fuel by turning the switch CM on the burner control panel.
+• Select the fuel by turning the switch CM on the burner control panel .